cassiama/LicenseGuard-API/README.md

 - have Docker Desktop/Engine installed on your local machine
 - access to a SQL Database
 - have an OpenAI API key
-- environment variables for generating JWTs and storing the database's URL
+- environment variables for storing the database's URL

 ---